CVE-2026-8969

 Remediation

-Proactive Monitoring: Monitor browser and application logs for unusual DOM manipulation patterns or unexpected security exceptions that may indicate exploitation attempts.
+Proactive Monitoring: Monitor browser and application logs for unusual DOM-related errors or unexpected navigation patterns that may indicate an attempt to bypass security components.

 Exploitation status